What is Profit After Tax?

 Profit after tax (PAT) can be termed as the net profit available for the shareholders after paying all the expenses and taxes by the business unit.
 The business unit can be any type, such as private limited, public limited, government-owned, privately-owned company, etc.

 Tax is an integral part of an ongoing business.
-After paying all the operating expenses, non-operating expenses, interest on a loan, etc., the business is left out with several profits, which is known as profit before tax or PBT.
+After paying all the operating expenses, non-operating expenses, interest on a loan, etc., the business is left out with several profits, known as profit before tax or PBT.
 After that, the tax is calculated on the available profit.
-After deducting the taxation amount, the business derives its net profit or profit after tax (PAT).
+Finally, after deducting the taxation amount, the business derives its net profit or profit after tax (PAT).

 The formula of Profit after tax